fabrary/cards/README.md

 # 5.0 breaking changes

 - `card.class` has been deprecated in favor of `card.classes` in order to support multi-class cards (such as `Emperor, Dracai of Aesir`)
 - Images now reference file names instead of complete URLs.
-This significantly reduces the bundle size of the library and adds flexibility for projects to setup their own image hosting.
+This significantly reduces the bundle size of the library and adds flexibility for projects to use their own image hosting.
 See [fabrary/images](https://github.com/fabrary/images) for an example of how to generate webp files of all cards.
   - `card.defaultImageUrl` is deprecated in favor of `card.defaultImageName` and `card.specialImageName`
   - `card.images.url` is deprecated in favor of `card.images.name`